 Backup Bandwidth Requirements

-When backing up your data, it is important to bear in mind the transfer rate at which the data is being saved to your backup device.
+When backing up your data, it is essential to bear in mind the transfer rate at which the data is being saved to your backup device.
 Even if you have a device with plenty of storage space, your data will not transfer quickly unless your bandwidth has adequate capacity to deliver the appropriate transfer rate.

 As an example, let’s assume that you have a 1 Terabyte device (1TB) and you need to transfer the data to another device.
 Let’s compare how long this will take with two different bandwidths (10Mbps per second and 100 Mbps).